 Divide the batter amongst three greased loaf pans.

 Bake in preheated oven for about 25 minutes, or until a toothpick inserted into the center of it comes out clean.
 Cool in pans for 10 minutes and remove.
 Do this carefully!
 One of my cakes broke straight down the center.
+Allow cakes to cool completely before frosting them.

 Place one cake layer on a rectangular serving platter and spread 1/2 cup of Orange-Honey Frosting over top of it.
 Top with another cake layer and another 1/2 cup of frosting.
 Add remaining cake layer and spread with the remaining frosting.